-2. One Pan Chickepea, Tomato, and Spinach Stew from Percolate Kitchen Literally everything in this recipe can be found in your cupboards, and it all keeps extraordinarily well.
-It’s a great vegan dinner for those who don’t feel like cooking, and it’s absolutel perfection when sopped up with a hunk of bread.
+2. One Pan Chickpea, Tomato, and Spinach Stew from Percolate Kitchen Literally everything in this recipe can be found in your cupboards, and it all keeps extraordinarily well.
+It’s a great vegan dinner for those who don’t feel like cooking, and it’s absolute perfection when sopped up with a hunk of bread.

 3. Sheet Pan Quesadillas These quesadillas include radishes, pulled chicken, etc- but I’m adding them here because we make quesadillas all the TIME, with basically whatever I have lying in the fridge, plus cheese.

-4. Naan Pizza: My go-to, my subscribers and readers are well aware, and you will be, too, if you hang around this site for longer than 3 seconds.
+4. Naan Pizza: My go-to pantry meal, my subscribers and readers are well aware, and you will be, too, if you hang around this site for longer than 3 seconds.
 I add leftovers to my pizzas and let the kids put them together in a DIY Dinner Bar.

-5. Kimchi and Leftover Vegetable Fried Rice One of my fave ways to use up what we have is by throwing is all together in a big fried rice.
+5. Kimchi and Leftover Vegetable Fried Rice One of my fave ways to use up what we have is by throwing is altogether in big fried rice.
 Rice and eggs and soy sauce are always on hand here, and I can improvise the rest.

 6. Loaded Sheet Pan Cauliflower Nachos Make these vegetarian, the way I did here, or just throw whatever you have in the fridge on top and add a shower of cheese and call it good!
 Pro-tip: if you don’t have tortilla chips, I bake corn tortillas cut into triangles and drizzled with olive oil and salt til they’re lightly brown.
 It’s SO much better than bagged chips!